-Understanding our Prediciton Series
+Understanding our Prediction Series

 Prediction Series are used to catalogue the different predictions we generate, where as the Predictions themselves are generated as Prediction Events.